duraki/notes/content/posts/bmwe34/tricks/e34_small_fixes.md

 title: "E34 Repair & Restoration"
 ---

 Please, check [Upgradables](/upgrade-wishlist) as well.
 These show my to-do, and wishlist that I planned for my E34.
+Partial list of [Repair & Restoration Tools](/bmw/tools) are also available.

 ### Fixing and repairing Cigarette Lighter